-The emergence of a competing small maritime VSAT antenna and complementary service or other, similar service could reduce the competitive advantage we believe we currently enjoy with our new 26 inch diameter TracPhone V7 antenna and integrated mini-VSAT Broadband service.
+The emergence of a competing small maritime VSAT antenna and complementary service or other, similar service could reduce the competitive advantage we believe we currently enjoy with our new 24 inch diameter TracPhone V7 antenna and integrated mini-VSAT Broadband service.

 Our TracPhone V7 system offers customers a range of benefits due to its integrated design, hardware costs that are lower than existing maritime VSAT systems, and spread spectrum technology.
-We anticipate competition from companies like Sea Tel and SeaMobile, both of which have recently announced similar systems and service.
-We also compete against companies like Sea Tel that offer established maritime VSAT service using antennas 1 meter in diameter or larger.
-In addition other companies could replicate the distinguishing features of our TracPhone V7, which could potentially reduce the appeal of our solution and adversely affect sales.
+We anticipate competition from companies like Cobham SATCOM Marine Systems and SeaMobile, both of which have recently announced similar systems and service.
+We also compete against companies like Cobham SATCOM Marine Systems that offer established maritime VSAT service using antennas 1 meter in diameter or larger.
+System integrators are working with iDirect, Hughes and possibly other satellite modem manufacturers to produce systems that might compete with the KVH TracPhone V7.
+A number of service providers, including SeaMobile and C2SAT, have announced services using these competing products.
+In addition, other companies could replicate the distinguishing features of our TracPhone V7, which could potentially reduce the appeal of our solution and adversely affect sales.
 Moreover, consumers may choose other services such as Inmarsat Fleet or FleetBroadband for their global service coverage and potentially lower hardware costs despite higher service costs and slower data rates.